ashermcoa/world-countries/README.md

 4079	Rafah	PSE	Rafah	92020
 \.
 ```
-Once you are done, run this query.
-This ensures that we can continue to add cities from the front-end
+Once you are done, run the query below.
+This ensures that we can continue to add cities from the front-end.

 `select setval('city_id_seq', 4080);`

 ### Accessing application endpoints